-For questions about the content of the program or whether it may be appropriate for you at this time, you are invited to attend one of the orientation lectures.
+For questions about the content of the program or whether it may be appropriate for you at this time, you are invited to attend one of the introduction workshops.
 You have the opportunity to meet the instructor and learn how the stress reaction cycle affects our health.
 You get to try some of the meditation techniques and learn practical suggestions for applying mindfulness in everyday life.

 Participants of the eight-week MBSR program must attend one of the introductory lectures and meet with the instructor.

-Our classes are designed to be highly supportive of each participant.
-This MBSR course is offered by Charmaine van Niekerk, founder of Life’s a Gift, Mindfulness Teacher, Ayurvedic Health Educator & Practitioner, and Certified yoga teacher.
+Our classes are highly supportive of each participant.
+This MBSR course is offered by Charmaine van Niekerk, founder of Life’s a Gift, Mindfulness Teacher, Ayurveda Health Educator & Practitioner, and Certified yoga teacher.

-We invite you to pause a while and access resources deep inside yourself.
+We invite you to pause a while and experience Mindfulness for yourself.

-- Are you aware of sensations of tension, pain, warmth or numbness in the body?
+- Sensations of tension, pain, warmth or numbness in the body?

-- Are you feeling bored, curious, excited, hopeful, nervous, or skeptical?
+- Feeling bored, curious, excited, hopeful, nervous, or skeptical?

 - Can you hold whatever you find in your awareness without changing, eliminating, or getting lost in them?